Trump slams House's impeachment delay as 'so unfair'

 “It’s so unfair,” Trump said, days after he was impeached by the House, during a speech to conservative student group Turning Point USA, saying that Pelosi adopted the strategy because she has “no case.”

-“They are violating the Constitution,” Trump said.
+“They are violating the Constitution,” Trump said, calling Pelosi “crazy Nancy.”

 The Democratic-controlled House voted on Dec.
 18 to impeach Trump, setting the stage for a trial in the Senate.
 Trump is very unlikely to be convicted and removed from office by the upper chamber of Congress because it is controlled by his Republican Party.
 A two-thirds majority vote in the Senate is needed for a conviction on impeachment charges.